 If you wish to make a difference, volunteer with us!

 Our membership reflects Canadian diversity and so should our association!
-We strongly encourage racialized members, members of the LGBTQ2+ community, women, persons with a disability and First Nation people to volunteer with us.
+We strongly encourage racialized members, members of the LGBTQ2+ community, women, persons with a disability and members of Indigenous communities to volunteer with us.

 Become a steward